 Stay home.
 Call your healthcare provider and tell them you have symptoms of COVID-19.
 Do this before going to any hospital or clinic.
 Follow your provider's instructions.
 You may be advised to isolate yourself at home.
 This is called self-isolation or self-quarantine.

 Don’t panic.
 Keep in mind that other illnesses can cause similar symptoms.

 Stay away from work, school, and public places.
-Limit physical contact with family members.
+Limit physical contact with family members and pets.
 Don't kiss anyone or share eating or drinking utensils.
 Clean surfaces you touch with disinfectant.
 This is to help prevent the virus from spreading.

-  Keep in mind that healthcare staff may wear protective equipment such as masks, gowns, gloves, and eye protection.
+If you need to go in to a hospital or clinic, expect that the healthcare staff will wear protective equipment such as masks, gowns, gloves, and eye protection.
 You may be put in a separate room.
 This is to prevent the possible virus from spreading.

 Tell the healthcare staff about recent travel.
 This includes local travel on public transport.
 Staff may need to find other people you have been in contact with.